-After you have the basic idea about how your app is going to look like, you can now begin the phase of development.
+After you have a basic idea about what your app is going to look like, you can now begin the phase of development.
 You have many options when it comes to app development.

 One more question that you might be wondering about is the cost of app development.
 Let’s get on that!

 The cost of making an app like Grofers depends on a couple of things.
 Before we talk about what’s the general price for developing an app like this, let’s first discuss the factors that affect the cost.